 - Which makes a flashback scene in the spin-off Angel rather puzzling, as Angelus is rescued from Holtz by some vampires firing flaming arrows for no reason whatsoever.

 - In the Lost episode "The Lie," the left-behinders get attacked by flaming arrows just as they're bemoaning their lack of fire.

 - Used several times in the BBC's version of Robin Hood, typically to detonate explosives (most notably, Robin's final arrow is used to spark off the explosion that destroys Nottingham Castle).

-- Pretty much a staple of any of Japan's annual NHK taiga dramas (historical dramas) set in the Warring States (Sengoku Jidai) period.
+- Pretty much a staple of any of Japan's annual NHK taiga dramas (historical dramas) set in the Sengoku Jidai (Warring States period).

-- A Far Side strip had a defender of a Medieval castle say about the opposing soldiers "They're lighting their arrows!
+- A strip from The Far Side had a defender of a wagon train say about the attacking natives: "They're lighting their arrows!
 Can they do that?"

 - In Dungeons & Dragons, magically enchanted Flaming Arrows are inexpensive enough to be available for purchase in bulk in the average large town or small city, assuming you don't just buy a Flaming Bow, which bestows the Flaming quality on any arrows it fires.
 Then there's the Arcane Archer prestige class that can imbue arrows with spells as their entire shtick, and the Wizard and Sorcerer base classes that don't even need the arrow when they want to burn things.

 - Depending on the edition your wizards — and sorcerers, if available — may also have potential access to the Flame Arrow spell, whose main purpose is to turn a bunch of regular projectiles (that somebody hopefully remembered to have on hand) into exactly this for a while or until used, whichever comes first.
 (The spell gets somewhat overshadowed by the more iconic Fireball, but has its applications.)